Some things you may not know about Peridot - August Birthstone

 As peridot is my personal birthstone I knew that it's supposed to bring the wearer success, good luck and peace and also helps with health, protection and sleep.
 They say that peridot attracts love, soothes nerves and dispels anxiety.
 Pretty powerful stuff, but .. these amazing gems have even been found in meteorites.

-Apparently Peridot was a favourite stone of Cleopatra and she wore it to ward off evil spirits.
+Apparently Peridot, which is the birthstone for August was a favourite stone of Cleopatra and she wore it to ward off evil spirits.
 Legend has it that her emeralds were actually peridots and although they are different gems they are both green.
 Peridots have been called the ‘poor man’s emerald’ because they are less expensive.
 It is one of the few gems that only comes in one colour... but the green of the peridot varies from very pale yellowy colour right through deep green tones.

 Peridot is known as the ‘gem of the sun’ by Egyptians and priests used it to keep their minds free from envious thoughts and jealousies concerning the pharaoh’s powers.